DanielAlvarez2/oleanewhaven/README.md

 ensureAuth for all manager portal pages

-confirm logic for updateItem() at bottom of updateItem.ejs might be flawed if initial item creation has no pic, then user wants to add a pic later?

 tabbed components:
     dessert: front page / back page
     specials: letter paper / legal paper